estruyf/vscode-front-matter/README.md

 > If you see something missing in your article creation flow, please feel free to reach out.

+## Creating articles from templates

+By default, the extension looks for files stored in a `.templates` folder which should be located in the root of your website project.

+> **Info**: You can overwrite the path, by specifying it with the `frontMatter.templates.folder` setting.

+When adding files in the folder, you'll be able to runt the `Front Matter: New article from template` from a command or explorer menu.
+It will present you with the article template options.
+Once you pick one, and specify the title.
+It creates the file and updates its front matter.

+> **Info**: By default the extension will create articles with a `yyyy-MM-dd` prefix.
+If you do not want that, or change the date format, you can do this by updating the `frontMatter.templates.prefix` setting.

 ## Syntax highlighting for Hugo Shortcodes

 ![Shortcode syntax highlighting](./assets/syntax-highlighting.png)